bergloman/TsDashboard/README.md

 The driver object must provide the following methods:

+### registerView(view_object)

+This way the view injects itself into driver - driver can call certain methodsinto view to set values or force refresh.

 ### getViewDefinition(callback)

 Parameter `callback` must accept single parameter - an object that describes the view.
 For details see special section below.